Imig Music Building

 Andrew Cooperstock’s media credits include performances on National Public Radio, WFMT Chicago, WQXR New York, KVOD Denver, KUT Austin, and on Minnesota Public Radio, Radio France, and the Australian and British Broadcasting Corporations.

 Prize-winner in the National Federation of Music Clubs Artist Competition, the New Orleans International Piano Competition, and the United States Information Agency's Artistic Ambassador Auditions, he has served as juror for the New Orleans International Piano Competition, the Iowa International Piano Competition, the Liszt-Garrison International Competition, China’s Giant Cup Art Talent Competition, the Music Teachers National Association national competitions, and the National Federation of Music Clubs Young Artists Competition, among others, and he has presented master classes widely, from Beijing to Nice to Vladivostok.

 A graduate of the Juilliard School and the Cincinnati and Peabody Conservatories, Andrew Cooperstock studied with Abbey Simon, David Bar-Illan, and Walter Hautzig, as well as with collaborative pianist Samuel Sanders.
-Dr. Cooperstock is currently Chair of the keyboard departments at the University of Colorado at Boulder and Rocky Ridge Music Center, artist-teacher at the Vianden International Music Festival in Luxembourg, and an honorary faculty member at Guangxi Arts Institute in southern China.
+Cooperstock is currently chair of the keyboard department at the University of Colorado at Boulder, faculty member at Rocky Ridge Music Center (Colorado) and Saarburg International Festival of Music (Germany), and honorary faculty member at Guangxi Arts Institute in southern China.
 Previous appointments include posts at the University of Oklahoma and Brevard Music Center.
 Cooperstock has recorded for the Naxos, Azica, Bridge, and Albany labels, among others.
 He is a Steinway artist.